InfantLab/Policies/Code_of_conduct.md

 Lab members are welcome to work flexibly for any reason.
 All lab members will have at least a few hours each week of designated interaction time with Christie in order to stay in touch on any challenges or successes, but it is the policy of the Bahlai Lab that every member is already self-motivated and may choose to deviate from a traditional 9 to 5 day in order to meet our collective goals.

-**If you experience any challenges related to flexible working within the lab** please contact [Christie Bahlai](https://github.com/cbahlai).
+**If you experience any challenges related to flexible working within the lab** please contact [Caspar Addyman](https://github.com/yourbrain).
 All communication will be treated as confidential.

-> The material in this code of conduct is derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
-Bahlai Lab Code of conduct is licensed under CC BY 4.0 by Dr. Christie Bahlai
+> These principles and documents were adapted and adopted from the orignals created by Christie Bahlai https://github.com/BahlaiLab/Policies, which in turn was derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
+> Goldsmiths Infant Lab Code of conduct is licensed under CC BY 4.0 by Dr. Caspar Addyman